alecbz/easyredis/README.md

 EasyRedis is a simple ruby framework designed to make using Redis as a database simpler.

-Redis is a very fast key-value store that supports lists, (sorted) sets, and hashes, but because of its simplicity, using Redis to store traditional database data can be somewhat tedious.
+Redis is a very fast key-value store that supports data structures like lists, (sorted) sets, and hashes, but because of its simplicity, using Redis to store traditional database data can be somewhat tedious.
 EasyRedis streamlines this process.

 ## Basics